sam-howldesign/css3-jquery-animation-presentation/README.md

 The completed demo is [here](entergy_animation/entergyanimation.html).

 The demo uses CSS3 for the animations and jQuery as a framework for the javascript.
+You know Bacon is kind of ok.
 The jQuery is not absolutely necessary but the CSS3 is vital.